Morpho hercules

 Morpho hercules, the Hercules morpho, is a Neotropical butterfly found in Brazil and Paraguay.

 Description

-Upper surface grey green.
-Forewing with two rows of submarginal yellow dots, of which the proximal are considerably broader than the antemarginal.
-Patch before the apex of the cell narrow, dark green, subobsolete.
-Cell black green.
-Discal area glossy dark green.
-Distal border broad, deep black.
-Base of the forewing dark, of the hindwing somewhat lighter sea green.
+The upper surface is grey green.
+The forewing has two rows of submarginal yellow dots, of which the proximal are considerably broader than the antemarginal.
+The patch before the apex of the cell is narrow, dark green, and subobsolete.
+The cell is black green.
+The discal area is glossy dark green.
+The distal border is broad, and deep black.
+The base of the forewing is dark, and the base of the hindwing is a somewhat lighter sea green.

-Under surface: forewing bearing two very large rounded ocelli between the medians and two much smaller ones between the upper radial and the upper median.
-The proximal median spots narrow, irregular.
-Discal spot black.
-Cell with two very broad white longitudinal bands, posteriorly confluent.
-Hindwing predominantly red brown with a silver-white median band about 3 mm in breadth.
+The under surface of the forewing has two very large rounded ocelli between the medians, and two much smaller ones between the upper radial and the upper median.
+The proximal median spots are narrow, and irregular.
+The discal spot is black.
+The cell has two very broad white longitudinal bands, which are posteriorly confluent.
+The hindwing is predominantly red brown, with a silver-white median band about 3 mm in breadth.
 There are three anal ocelli with black irises.